square/terraform-provider-anomalo/CONTRIBUTING.md

 - Add a resource or module that tracks all checks for a table.
   - Currently, terraform won't know if a net new check is added to a table outside of terraform
-  - Detailed explanation for this design decision is [here] TODO
+  - This might be a slightly related design decision to the [AWS S3 lifecycle rule](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket#lifecycle-rule) API
 - Create one resource per check type
   - Currently, all check types are implemented via the `anomalo_check` resource with a free-form Params map
   - This would give better type checking, error messages, and validation if we had one resource per check type